 "Design-Based Analysis of Regression-Discontinuity Designs: Evidence from Experimental Benchmarks" (with Natália S. Bueno and Thad Dunning).

-"Paying Not to Vote: Pocketbook Considerations and the Shape of the Electorate" (with Germán Feierherd and Gerson Julcarimna).
+"Paying Not to Vote: Pocketbook Considerations and the Shape of the Electorate in Peru" (with Germán Feierherd and Gerson Julcarimna).

 Work in Progress

 The Effects of Homeownership on Political Participation (with Craig McIntosh, Felipe Monestier, Rafael Piñeiro and Fernando Rosenblatt).